 As per the policy wording, an Emergency is defined as:

-‘an unforeseen Sickness or Injury that requires immediate Treatment to prevent or alleviate existing danger to life or health of the individual.
+‘A sudden and unforeseen Medical Condition that requires immediate Treatment.
 An Emergency no longer exists when medical evidence indicates that You are able to return to Your Home Country or continue with Your visit in Canada.’

 Yes.
 If your super visa application is denied, we will provide you with a full premium refund for your policy.
 To complete the refund, we require a copy of your visa denial letter.